Basic Setup

 sudo apt update && sudo apt upgrade

-TurtleBot 4 Controller Setup
+TurtleBot 4 Controller Manual Setup

 The TurtleBot 4 comes with an included TurtleBot 4 Controller.
 It is paired in advance with the Raspberry Pi.